accso/java9-jigsaw-examples/jigsaw-examples/example_naming-modules/readme.md

 * modmain has a Main class which is started in run.sh

 ### Example shows ...
-TODO
 - Naming convention for modules
-Note: No Eclipse support for this example, just clean/compile/run via scripts END TODO
+- Note: No Eclipse support for this example, just clean/compile/run via scripts